 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

 This recipe from the Gracious Pantry archives, originally posted 11/8/09.

 - 2 lbs. organic sweet corn

 - 1 large red bell pepper

-- 1 (10 ounce) package cherry or other small tomatoes
+- 1 (10 oz.) package cherry or other small tomatoes

-- 1 pound package organic edamame beans (shelled)
+- 1 lb. package organic edamame beans (shelled)

 - 1/2 cup balsamic vinegar

-- 1 small bunch fresh basil, chopped fine (about 1-2 cups depending on your tastes)
+- 1 small bundle fresh basil, chopped fine

-- When the corn is done cooking, allow to cool, then add that and all the veggies to a large mixing bowl.
+When the corn is done cooking, strain and allow to cool, then add combine the corn and all the veggies in a large mixing bowl.
 Toss well.

-- If you are a meat eater, add some baked chicken to this salad for extra protein.
+If you are a meat eater, add some shredded chicken to this salad for extra protein.